Hi, my name is Jason Brownlee, Ph.D. and I’m the guy behind this website.

 Like you, I’m a python developer.
 You can learn more about my background on LinkedIn.

 Concurrency is awesome!

-I’ve been a developer for over 20 years and I’ve built backend systems in academia, startups, for government and for private companies.
+I’ve been a developer for over 20 years and built backend systems in academia, startups, government, and private companies.

 There’s something about building backend systems that I really love.